unjs/unctx/README.md

 ## Under the hood

-Composition of functions is possible using temporary context injection.
+The composition of functions is possible using temporary context injection.
 When calling `ctx.call(instance, cb)`, `instance` argument will be stored in a temporary variable then `cb` is called.
-Any function inside `cb`, can then implicitly access instance by using `ctx.use` (or `useAwesome`)
+Any function inside `cb`, can then implicitly access the instance by using `ctx.use` (or `useAwesome`)

 ## Pitfalls